ImageMagick/Usage-Markdown/color_mods/index.md

 Unfortunately, it operates on each channel separately, rather than applying the same operation to all channels.
 As such, color shifts are possible, when it is applied to RGB colorspace.

-Here is an example of histogram equalization using the IM function -equalize.
+Here is an example of histogram equalization using the IM function '`-equalize`'.
 Notice the color balance shift from the equalization on each channel independently.

 ~~~